mediolano-app/.github/profile/README.md

 ![medialane-screen](https://github.com/user-attachments/assets/d700f017-db57-47a8-bd07-7fc6a7728fd2)

-> [!IMPORTANT]
-> Mediolano is in constant development and the current version runs on Starknet's Sepolia devnet.
-Use for testing purposes only.

 ## Programmable IP for the Integrity Web

 Mediolano is a permissionless intellectual property platform designed to empower creators, artists, and organizations to protect and monetize their content—without needing any prior knowledge of crypto.